0xbinder/0xbinder.github.io/content/posts/2024-01-05-buffer-overflow.md

 layout: post
 title: Buffer overflow
 date: '2024-01-05'
-cover: img/cover_images/24.png
+cover: img/cover_images/4.png
-description: "Learn about the basics of buffer overflow and how to exploit it"
+description: "Learn about the basics of buffer overflow and some of the exploitation techniques"
 categories: [Binary Exploitation 101, Buffer overflow]
 tags: [Buffer overflow, binary exploitation]
 ---